dblarons/cpp-skeleton/README.md

 - $ vagrant destroy

 to quit the virtualbox.
 If you forget to do this, it will eat up your RAM.

+##### Helpful flags

+- $ bash run.sh --valgrind  # check for memory leaks with Valgrind

+- $ bash run.sh --no-run  # compile only; helpful when you just want to check for compiler warnings